Topological realization of algebras of quasi-invariants, I (with an Appendix by M. V. Feigin and K. E. Feldman): `Fake' spaces of quasi-invariants

 \subsection{Finite loop spaces}

-We recall the definition of a finite loop space which is a natural homotopy-theoretic generalization of a compact Lie group.
-An exposition of classical results as well as many interesting examples of finite loop spaces can be found in the monograph \cite{K88}; for more recent developments, we refer to the survey papers \cite{Not95}, \cite{D98}, and \cite{Gr10}. \begin{defi} \la{FLS} A {\it finite loop space} is a pointed connected space $B$ such that $ \Omega B $ is homotopy equivalent to a finite CW-complex. \end{defi}
+The finite loop spaces are natural homotopy-theoretic generalizations of compact Lie groups.
+Their basic properties as well as many examples can be found in R. Kane's monograph \cite{K88}; for later developments, we refer to the survey papers \cite{Not95}, \cite{D98}, and \cite{Gr10}.
+Here we only recall the main definition. \begin{defi} \la{FLS} A {\it finite loop space} is a pointed connected space $B$ such that $ \Omega B $ is homotopy equivalent to a finite CW-complex. \end{defi}

 It is convenient to represent a finite loop space as a triple $(X, B, e)$, where $X$ is a finite CW-complex, $ B $ is a pointed connected space, and $ e: X \stackrel{\sim}{\to} \Omega B $ is a homotopy equivalence.
 A prototypical example is $(G, BG, e) $, where $G$ is a compact Lie group, $BG$ its classifying space, and $ e: G \stackrel{\sim}{\to} \Omega BG $ is a canonical equivalence.
 In general, finite loop spaces have many properties in common with compact Lie groups; however, the class of such spaces is much larger.
 In fact, if $G$ is a compact connected non-abelian Lie group, there exist uncountably many homotopically distinct spaces $B$ such that $ \Omega B \simeq G $; thus the underlying topological space of $G$ carries uncountably many finite loop structures (see \cite{Mol92}).
 In the case $G = SU(2)$, this striking phenomenon was originally discovered by Rector \cite{Rec71} (see Theorem~\ref{RTh} below).